-- 20. The certificate of authorization issued to a sole shareholder professional corporation shall be suspended immediately upon: - 20.1 the membership of the shareholder being suspended for any reason; or

-20.2 the public accounting licence of the shareholder being suspended for any reason, Amended February 22, 2013
+- 20. The certificate of authorization issued to a sole shareholder professional corporation shall be suspended immediately upon: - 20.1 the membership of the shareholder being suspended for any reason; or - 20.2 the public accounting licence of the shareholder being suspended for any reason, Amended February 22, 2013 - and shall be reinstated upon the reason for the suspension ceasing to exist, unless the certificate has expired or been otherwise suspended or revoked. - 21.
+A professional corporation shall return its certificate of authorization to CPA Ontario

-- 21. A professional corporation shall return its certificate of authorization to CPA Ontario forthwith upon notification of suspension and is not entitled to apply for the issuance or renewal of the certificate during the period of suspension. - 22.
+- forthwith upon notification of suspension and is not entitled to apply for the issuance or renewal of the certificate during the period of suspension. - 22.
 A certificate of authorization issued to a sole shareholder professional corporation shall be revoked upon the shareholder's membership being revoked or upon the public accounting licence of the shareholder expiring or being revoked.
-Amended February 22, 2013 - 23.
-Upon being advised by another authorized designated body that a professional corporation that has been granted a certificate of authorization by CPA Ontario has been issued a certificate of authorization by that authorized designated body, the Registrar shall revoke the certificate of authorization of the professional corporation as of the date of the issuance of the certificate of authorization by the other authorized designated body. - New September 28, 2012